 Sweet Readers believes that, with guidance, structure and access, young people can achieve remarkable things and through the process become empathic, creative and collaborative problem solvers and catalysts for change.

-Our Young Leaders work within and between four divisions in order to achieve their goals of building Sweet Readers communities and educating the public on Alzheimer’s and brain health.
+Council Members work within and between five divisions in order to achieve their goals of building Sweet Readers communities and educating the public on Alzheimer’s and brain health.

 As part of the community building process, our Young Leaders facilitate after school programs and train new Sweet Readers.

 With input from all of our Young Leaders, this division is responsible for identifying which communities to support and which new partners and new communities to build and bridge.
-This division is also responsible for interfacing with our program partners to engage Sweet Readers and their families in the Council’s community events.
+This division is also responsible for speaking at community events, organizing and running pilot programs and interfacing with our program partners to engage Sweet Readers and their families in the Council’s community building events.

-With input from all of our Young Leaders, this division is responsible for managing and growing our social media platforms and helping to organizing the Council’s special events: The Next Steps Gathering, Community Action Afternoon and Make a Stand/Take a Stand.
+With input from all of our Young Leaders, this division is responsible for managing and growing our social media platforms and contributing to our bimonthly newsletter as well as communicating the Council’s messaging with our communities and the general public.

 With input from all of our Young Leaders, this division is responsible for continuing and building the Leadership Council Interview Series to educate the public about Alzheimer’s and Brain health and providing content for our social media platforms and web site and speakers for the Council’s special events.